History and TraditionPage address: http://www.mnsu.edu/students/basicstuff/history.html

 Ellis Avenue Gateway

 The Fountain, in part from the New York City 1965 World Fair, was installed in 1969.
 It was designed to create a spiral effect with stationary water jets.
-The fountain sculpture, by Roger Johnson, a former faculty member in the Art Department, was not originally part of the work but was added in 1975.
+The fountain sculpture, by Roger Johnson, a former faculty member in the Art Dept, was added in 1975.
+The fountain underwent major renovation in 2013.

 Kent State – Jackson State Memorial